wiremock/wiremock.org/_docs/response-templating.md

 {% endraw %}

 ### Removing attributes
-The `jsonMerge` helper has an optional `removeNulls` parameter which, when set to true will remove any attributes from the resulting JSON that have null values in the second JSON document.
+Starting with WireMock version `3.12.0`, the `jsonMerge` helper has an optional `removeNulls` parameter which, when set to true will remove any attributes from the resulting JSON that have null values in the second JSON document.

 So for instance, given the following template: